hydrahamster/community-project-website/content/authors/admin/_index.md

 ### If you are:
 * Currently residing in Australia
 * 18 years old or older
-* have any chronic illness (if not on the list, please out into _Other_ section), including
+* have any chronic illness (if not on the list, please put into _Other_ section), including
     * ME/CFS
     * MS
     * Coeliac